 On June 22, 1969, approximately between the hours of 2:30-4:40 a.m.
 Judy passed away.
-She was discovered by her husband Mickey Deans in the bathroom of the mews cottage at 4 Cadogan Lane, London, England that they were living in.
+She was discovered by her husband Mickey Deans in the bathroom of the mews cottage at 4 Cadogan Lane, London, England that they were living.

 Deans had been awakened at 10:40 a.m.
 London time by friends Charlie Cochran and John Carlyle who were calling from California (where it was 2:40 a.m.).
 Deans didn’t see Judy on her side of the bed so he went to the bathroom to knock on the door.
 When he didn’t get any response he told Cochran that he’d call them back.
-He climbed out of the window of the dressing room, walked over the roof, and looked into the bathroom window where she saw Judy sitting with her arms on her lap and her head resting on her arms.
+He climbed out of the dressing room window, walked over the roof, and looked into the bathroom window where she saw Judy sitting with her arms on her lap and her head resting on her arms.
 When he picked her up, he knew she had passed and he gently put her back in the same position and called the police and an ambulance.

 The official cause of death was an accidental overdose of “barbiturate poisoning.”
 The news spread around the world generating an avalanche of shock and sadness.
 At Judy’s funeral in New York that June 27th, over 22,000 people went to pay their respects.

 On the day of her death (the news of her death didn’t hit the papers until the 23rd), her name was in the news not for any concert triumph but because her ex-husband Sid Luft was news due to passing a few bad checks.

 The following are what Judy was doing on this date throughout her life, followed by a sampling of the many, many articles, headlines, and notices published after her death.